cwood89/RealSolution/README.md

-# realSolution
+# Real Solution

-Building a web app that can find the real estate assets meeting the investment yield requirement, and automatic the underwriting process
+A real solution to your Real Estate investment needs.
+This app does all the work for you.
+It automates the underwriting process and finds all properties that meet your required investment yield.

+## Tech Used

+- animate.css
+- axios
+- bcrypt
+- express
+- react
+- bulma